sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 #### Sources of BGP Data

 To visualize this layer, we need access to routing tables.
-I explored four ways to get this data, each with its own trade-offs between real-time visibility and historical context.
+I explored three ways to get this data, each with its own trade-offs between real-time visibility and historical context.

 #### Query a Looking Glass